I think the shock really hit me about halfway through the flight.

 The next 24 hours intensified my culture shock and left me wondering why I couldn’t just be a “normal” American who was content with working during the week and having a few beers with friends over the weekend.

-Once we settled in though, we realized that the driving, although very crazy and scary at first, actually worked and made sense after a while, the people staring at us were usually friendly and just curious (it’s not often that people in less-touristy parts of China see a 6-foot-tall, blue-eyed American and blonde-haired, blue-eyed Scottish girl), and the food, although not being 100% agreeable with our western stomachs, wasn’t going to kill us.
+Once we settled in though, we realized that the driving, although very crazy and scary at first, actually worked and made sense.
+The people staring at us were usually friendly and just curious (it’s not often that people in less-touristy parts of China see a 6-foot-tall, blue-eyed American and blonde-haired, blue-eyed Scottish girl).
+And the food, although not being 100% agreeable with our Western stomachs, wasn’t going to kill us.

 Our three months in China in 2009 ended up being a life-changing experience and we’ve been hoping to go back to Asia ever since.

 On January 6th, Jill and I fly from Prague, Czech Republic to Bangkok, Thailand (part of a ridiculous $277 error fare I booked from USA to Europe to Asia).

-We will spend some time in Bangkok, travel to Cambodia, Vietnam, and Malaysia, and then settle down in Chiang Mai, Thailand for at least a month.
+We will spend some time in Bangkok, Cambodia, and Malaysia before settling down in Chiang Mai, Thailand for at least a month.
 During our time in Chiang Mai, we plan to make a few trips to the border regions to volunteer (Jill will be using her optometry skills to provide eye care and I’ll hopefully be able to tag along as well).
-Finally, we’ll head to the islands for a bit before flying back to Scotland in March.
+Finally, we’ll head to one of the Thai islands for a bit before flying back to Scotland in March.